 All views in a 2D drawing are automatically updated if the 3D model changes, saving a lot of time compared to 2D CAD where changes have to be made manually in all views.

-This allows the designer to dimension the structure so that it can withstand the loads to which the product is expected to be subjected.
+This makes it possible for a CAD designer to dimension the structure so that it can withstand the loads that the product is expected to be exposed to.

 Despite all the benefits of 3D CAD, no CAD solution can replace experience and knowledge of how to design, which is often industry-specific.